LorenzoCorbella74/my-engine-2d/README.md

 - [Game Logic](./Docs.md#game-logic)
 - [UIManager](./Docs.md#uimanager-class)

-Due to the fact that the engine is in continuous development, the documentation is not exhaustive and the features are not yet complete.
+Due to the fact that the engine is in continuous development, **the documentation is not exhaustive and the features are not yet complete**.
 Please be patient and feel free to contribute &#128521;.

 ## Debug &#128301;